 Bible Reading Plans

 - Bible Reading Tracker - This plan allows you to read at your own pace, checking off chapters as you read them.
 The outline of books encourages you to vary between types of Biblical literature.
-(Difficulty: Your speed)
+(Helpful for unpredictable schedules.)

 - Key Chapters Plan - This plan is an overview of the Bible accomplished by reading one chapter a day, six days a week.
 You'll cover about a third of the Bible in this plan, but it includes many key chapters.
-(Difficulty: Light)
+(Good for self-accountability.
+A good starter plan.)

 - F260 Plan - The Foundational 260 Plan is from Replicate.org.
 It’s a chronological Bible overview, not exhaustive, and about two chapters a day.
 You'll cover two-thirds of the Bible in this plan.
-(Difficulty: Medium)
+(Helpful if you need a day or two off each week.)

-- One Book at a Time - Another great way to deeply study God’s Word is to choose a book of the Bible and study it verse by verse along with a commentary.
+- One Book at a Time - Another great way to deeply study God’s Word is to choose a book of the Bible and study it verse by verse, along with a commentary.
 See the link above for commentary suggestions.
-(Difficulty: Your speed)
+(A great plan for really digging deep.)

 - Beginning to End Reading Plan – A one-year plan that takes you through the Bible in order from Genesis to Revelation.
-(Difficulty: Challenging Pace)
+(Good for an overview of all of the Bible.)

-- Chronological Reading Plan – A one-year plan that takes you through the Bible in chronological order.
-(Difficulty: Challenging Pace)
+- Chronological Reading Plan – A one-year plan that takes you through the Bible in chronological order, not book order.
+(Many are drawn to chronological plans, but because books are often not read in the same ways the author intended, this plan can be difficult.)

-- BiblePlan.org - You choose from a variety of plans and the translation you prefer.
-Then they will send you daily emails with a link to your assigned reading for that day.
+- BiblePlan.org - You choose from various plans and the translation you prefer.
+Then, BiblePlan.org will send you daily emails with a link to your assigned reading for that day.
 That helps you stay current and is good for accountability.
-(Difficulty: All levels)
+(Good for people needing reminders to read.)

 - See also Navigator's Reading Plans, Christian Standard Bible Plans, ESV Bible Reading Plans, Bible.com Topical Reading Plans, She Reads Truth, and He Reads Truth.